MeadowMidnight/pdth-ES/README.md

 - Now also reduces drill/saw timers by the same percentages.

 Misc Changes:
-- You can now play all heists on Easy difficulty.
+- You can now play all heists on Easy difficulty and Overkill 145+ regardless of reputation level.
 - All masks (except Infected and Soundtrack masks) are unlocked by default since the mod is sandboxed anyways.
 - Fixed a bug where explosions register damage multiple times (Code for fix originally by RedFlame)
 - Cops and civilians will no longer absorb bullets if they are already dead.